garosan/solidity_notes/rare_skills/beginner_solidity_tutorial/25_inheritance.md

 From the [documentation](https://docs.soliditylang.org/en/v0.8.28/cheatsheet.html):

-- `virtual` is for functions and modifiers: Allows the function’s or modifier’s behavior to be changed in derived contracts.
+- `virtual` is for functions and modifiers: Allows the function's or modifier's behavior to be changed in derived contracts.
 - `override`: States that this function, modifier or public state variable changes the behavior of a function or modifier in a base contract.

 Also, when a function overrides, **it must match exactly, both in name, arguments, and return type**.